ernesto-oss/cardinal/CONTRIBUTING.md

 # Welcome to the Cardinal contributing guide

-Thank you for investing your time to contribute to this project!
+Thank you for investing your time to contribute to Cardinal!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing and merging the PR.